Resume address section? LinkedIn on Resume? The 2019 Guide to Contact Information on Resume

 Include your full mailing address (street address, city, state, and zip code), or just the city and the state.

-In case you have privacy concerns, it's perfectly alright if you skip your complete address for just the city/state.
+In case you have privacy concerns, it's perfectly alright if you do not include addresson resume, instead, just write the city/state.

 Use the complete state name if the abbreviations are easily confused with another.